Kalaw is a small, hill town located in the Shan State. It’s more popularly known as the jumping off point for the Kalaw to Inle Lake trek in Myanmar.

 - Luggage transport from Kalaw to Inle Lake

-What is not included are any additional soft drinks like beer and soda and the boat ride to your accommodation once you arrive and Inle Lake.
+What is not included are any additional soft drinks like beer and soda and the boat ride to your accommodation in Nyaungshwe.

-What To Pack For The Trek to Kalaw to Inle Lake?
+What To Pack For The Kalaw to Inle Lake Trek?

 You don’t need to pack a lot and what you pack should be light.
-The two of us got by just fine with an 18 liter pack (each).
+The two of us got by just fine with an 18 liter flash pack each.

 Items to pack are as follows:

-- 1 pair of Hiking pants / shorts
+- 1 pair of hiking pants / hiking shorts

 - 2 moisture wicking shirts